Which Car Brands Have the Highest Road-Test Scores?

 With data from more than 50 tests conducted by Consumer Reports, our ratings reveal which automakers create the best all-around driving experience

 With more than 270 new cars, SUVs, and trucks on the market, buying the right vehicle can be a monumental challenge.
 We can help.
-Consumer Reports purchases more than 40 cars every year, and we put each one through a multiweek process in which our experts conduct more than 50 tests and evaluations.
-The result is a single composite score—the road-test score—that encapsulates all of our findings.
+Consumer Reports purchases more than 40 cars every year, and we put each one through a multiweek testing process in which our experts conduct more than 50 tests and evaluations.
+The result of that review is a single composite score—the road-test score—that encapsulates all of our findings.
 That score, along with our comprehensive written review, is available only to CR members.

 How CR Conducts Road Tests